 The HPA axis works in response to two types of stress: immediate stress and chronic stress.
 Let’s see how the responses to each type differ.

-In cases of immediate stress, the hypothalamus senses stress and sets off a hormone cascade that leads to the activation of our fight or flight response.
-As part of this response, the adrenals pump out extra hormones and our bodies go from the state of relaxing, digesting and healing, to a survival state.
+In cases of immediate stress, the hypothalamus senses stress and sets off a hormone cascade that leads to the activation of our fight-or-flight response.
+As part of this response, the adrenals pump out extra hormones, and our bodies go from the state of relaxing, digesting and healing, to a survival state.

 Our body’s energy is shifted from activities not essential to survival, like growing beautiful hair, metabolizing nutrients into energy, making hormones, and digesting and repairing itself, to instead focusing its resources to meet the great, stress-induced demand for cortisol and adrenaline.

-Then, once we’ve escaped from the threatening bear or gotten out of the way of the oncoming car, the demand for emergency levels of hormones settles down, and the focus once again turns to parasympathetic response, focused on body maintenance and upkeep.
+Then, once we’ve escaped from the threatening bear or gotten out of the way of the oncoming car, the demand for emergency levels of hormones settles down, and the focus once again turns to the parasympathetic response, focused on body maintenance and upkeep.

-In cases of chronic stress, the never-ending presence of stressful, yet non-life-threatening situations, can lead to the constant activation of the stress response.
+In cases of chronic stress, the never-ending presence of stressful, yet non-life-threatening, situations can lead to the constant activation of the stress response.

 To help meet the demand for cortisol, your body will decrease the production of other hormones normally produced by the adrenals such as progesterone, DHEA, and testosterone.